prs-dev/blogify/README.md

-# contains all the backend files of eqaim test project
+# contains all the files of blogify app